Child Welfare Partnership

 The Partnership has become a leader in establishing and promoting excellence in child welfare practice through a combination of research, training, and graduate education.
 By contract with the Oregon Department of Human Services’ child welfare program, the partnership’s Training Unit delivers an extensive training curriculum for entering and advanced child welfare workers, and caregivers (foster, kinship and adoptive).

-Through the Child Welfare Education program, the partnership offers financial support and customized field education and coursework for social work students committed to careers in public child welfare.
+Through the Child Welfare Education Program, the partnership offers financial support and customized field education and coursework for social work students committed to careers in public or tribal Child Welfare.
 Partnership Researchers provide evaluation support for federally-required programs such as the Title IV-E Waiver Demonstration Project and others.